MAlazhariy/time_calculator/README.md

    chmod +x time_calculator
   ```

-Now you can directly execute the time_calculator file from the terminal without additional commands.
+  You can directly execute the time_calculator file from the terminal without additional commands.
 This is a more robust solution for production use.

 For more details, see the [Dart dartaotruntime documentation](https://dart.dev/tools/dartaotruntime).